Lemniscate-2525/30_Days_of_ML/Day02_Credit_Risk_Prediction_RandomForest/README.md

 ---

-## 🔀 Train-Test Split
+## Train-Test Split :

-The dataset is divided into:
+The dataset is divided into :
 - **80%** Training Data
 - **20%** Testing Data